LaboratoireMecaniqueLille/crappy/docs/source/tutorials/custom_objects.rst

 methods described above will not be sufficient.
 Instead, **there is a** **particular framework to follow that is detailed in this sub-section**.
-For more details on how to use the *streamer* mode, refer to the :ref:`Dealing with streams section <4.
-Dealing with streams>` of the tutorials.
+For more details on how to use the *streamer* mode, refer to the :ref:`Dealing with streams section <tutorials/more_complexity:4. dealing with streams>` of the tutorials.
 Getting straight to the point, here's how the template for an InOut supporting the *streamer* mode looks like :